-Choosing plants can be the most exciting, challenging and nerve wracking part of container gardening.
-However, it's easy to walk into a nursery and become stricken with plant panic, completely overwhelmed by the choices, and then leave with nothing.
+Choosing plants can be the most exciting, challenging, and nerve-wracking part of container gardening.
+It's easy, however, to walk into a nursery and become stricken with plant panic, completely overwhelmed by the choices, and then leave with nothing.

-Here is a list of basic questions you can ask yourself before choose plants.
+Here is a list of basic questions you can ask yourself before choosing plants.

-This is important for two reasons.
+This question is important for two reasons.
 You will want to get plants that are in proportion to your pot.
 One of the most frequent design mistakes people make is to put lots of short plants in a large, tall pot.
-However, that said, short plants can look fabulous in a large wide pot.
-As a rule of thumb (and of course, rules are made to be joyfully broken), try to have at least one plant that is at least as tall as the pot it's in—even better if it is 1.5 times as tall as the container.
-You will also need to know how big a pot you have if you are going to buy potting soil, and to figure out how many plants you will need.
+Short plants can look fabulous in a large, wide pot.
+As a rule of thumb, try to have at least one plant that is at least as tall as the pot it's in—even better if it is 1.5 times as tall as the container.
+You will also need to know how big a pot you have is if you are going to buy potting soil and to figure out how many plants you will need.
 One trick is to cut out a piece of paper the size of your pot, so you can put it on the floor in the nursery to easily see how many you will need to fill the space.

 - If your area gets at least 6 hours of direct sun, you can choose plants for “full sun.”

-- If your area gets 3-6 hours of direct sun each day, choose plants for “partial sun/partial shade.”
+- If your area gets 3 to 6 hours of direct sun each day, choose plants for “partial sun/partial shade.”

 One of the most important things when choosing plants is to buy them at a place where the plants are healthy.
 While buying plants at a big box store is sometimes less expensive, it’s often a false economy because the plants are stressed from less than optimal care and won’t live long.
-Also, the prices at big box stores and supermarkets can often the same and sometimes even higher than at your local nurseries.
-Also, at a local nursery, has information about your climate and what grows best in it.
+Also, the prices at big box stores and supermarkets can sometimes be higher than at your local nurseries.
+Also, local nurseries have information about your climate and what grows best in it.
 If you do have problems with a plant, you can often ask for help identifying what is wrong and how to fix it.